mdiebolt/persist-js/javascripts/persist.coffee.md

       return path

-We assume the string represents a file
+We assume the string represents a file if it has an extension

     isFile = (string) ->
       string.indexOf('.') > -1